 What if I am afraid of retaliation?

 Retaliation against the complainant (the person who filed a report, or who is the recipient of the unwelcome behavior) or anyone who participates in any manner in an investigation or resolution of a report of sexual misconduct is expressly forbidden.
 An individual who is subjected to retaliation (e.g. threats, intimidation, reprisals, damage to one's reputation, or adverse employment or educational actions) is encouraged to make a report of retaliation.
-Retaliation claims should be reported to the Title IX Coordinator or through the Student Complaint form as soon as possible.
+Retaliation claims should be reported to the Title IX Coordinator as soon as possible through the complaint link.

 I’m a student-employee at Lane Community College; do I have to take both “Not Anymore” and “SafeColleges” Title IX trainings?